XLSForm/xlsform.github.io/_sections/home-english.md

 ## History

 The XLSForm was originally developed by Andrew Marder and Alex Dorey of the [Sustainable Engineering Lab at Columbia University](http://sel.columbia.edu).
-As XLSForms became adopted by the ODK Community, SEL worked with the ODK Team at the University of Washington to develop the current specification.
-[PyXForm](https://github.com/XLSForm/pyxform), the library used to convert XLSForms to XForms, is an open source project supported by members of ODK, SEL, Ona, SurveyCTO, and Kobo.
+As XLSForms became adopted by the ODK Community, SEL worked with the ODK Team to develop the current specification.
+[PyXForm](https://github.com/XLSForm/pyxform), the library used to convert XLSForms to XForms, is an open source project supported by members of ODK, SEL, Ona, SurveyCTO, and KoBoToolbox.